wandderq/MangaLibParser/README.md

 # MangaLibParser

+# !!! temporarily down because the API is closed

 MangaLibParser is a Python-based manga scraper for downloading manga from [mangalib.me](https://mangalib.me).
 The tool saves manga chapters locally as images and offers PDF conversion functionality (Work in Progress).

 ## Features